 There is no shame in just completely removing this section if it’s not relevant to you.

-Shall I attach documents or create a website?
+Should I attach CV documents or create a website?

-If you’re a designer, writer or Content Creator, you will have some examples of work that you would like to present.
-Whilst attaching documents is fine, it is good to think of how the person may be reading your email – it could be on their phone so, a straight forward link taking them to your work would be easier.
+If you’re a designer, writer or content creator, you will have some examples of work that you would like to present.
+Whilst attaching documents is fine, it is good to think of how the person may be reading your email – it could be on their smartphone so, a straight forward link taking them to your work would be easier.

 It is up to you how you display your work.
-Either way make sure all your links work, your website or document is easy to navigate, and your experience is clear to see at a quick scan.
+Either way, make sure all of your links work, your website or document is easy to navigate, and your experience is clear to see at a quick scan.

 We understand it’s unhelpful to suggest you go out and get some experience as we all know it is not that easy.
 If, however, your experience is very limited, internships are a great way to boost your skills.